 Among the new characters for this production of Side Show are Harry Houdini; Texas lawyer Martin Arnold; Loretta, a Hedda Hopper-like gossip columnist; as well as the characters of Auntie and Sir, based on the twins' real life caretakers Mary Hilton and her husband, who helped birth the U.K.-born twins and originally exploited them for monetary gain.

-Erin Davie (Grey Gardens, A Little Night Music) and Emily Padgett (Rock of Ages, Flashdance) co-star as Violet and Daisy, respectively, in a cast that also features Manoel Felciano (Sweeney Todd, Cabaret) as Terry Connor, Matthew Hydzik (West Side Story, Grease) as Buddy and David St. Louis (Jesus Christ Superstar, The Scarlet Pimpernel) as Jake.
+"Henry and I are thrilled to be doing more work with Bill Condon on this piece," book writer and lyricist Russell previously told Playbill.com.
+"We've already done quite a bit of rethinking, re-examining and revising of it together and his brilliance and passion for the show are inspiring.
+Long-time fans of the original should not be alarmed.
+Though we're excited by this opportunity to take another look at the material, the essence of the show is still intact."
+Erin Davie ( Grey Gardens, A Little Night Music) and Emily Padgett ( Rock of Ages, Flashdance) co-star as Violet and Daisy, respectively, in a cast that also features Manoel Felciano ( Sweeney Todd, Cabaret) as Terry Connor, Matthew Hydzik ( West Side Story, Grease) as Buddy and David St. Louis ( Jesus Christ Superstar, The Scarlet Pimpernel) as Jake.

 The creative team features choreographer Anthony Van Laast, scenic designer David Rockwell, costume designer Paul Tazewell, lighting designers Jules Fisher and Peggy Eisenhauer and sound designer Kai Harada.
 Side Show has orchestrations by Harold Wheeler, with music supervision and arrangements by Sam Davis and musical direction by Greg Jarrett.